zandeck/cardano-sl/docs/configuration.md

 **TODO**

+### Block configuration

+Block configuration is stored under the `<configuration-key>.block` key.
+It contains the following values:

+* `networkDiameter` (seconds) — how much time it takes to propagate a block across the network.
+In practice this value determines when slot leaders create a block (it's done `networkDiameter` seconds before the end of the slot).
+* `recoveryHeadersMessage` — how many headers will be sent in a batch.
+This value should be greater than `k`.

 ### Node configuration

-Node configuration is accessible by `<configuration-key>.node` key.
+Node configuration is accessible via the `<configuration-key>.node` key.
 It has the following values:

-* `networkDiameter` (seconds) — how much time it takes to propagate a block across the network.
-In practice this value determines when slot leaders create a block (it's done `networkDiameter` seconds before the end of the slot).
 * `mdNoBlocksSlotThreshold` — number of slots after which node will actively requests blocks if it doesn't receive any blocks without requesting them (in normal cases blocks are announced).
 Should be less than `2 · k`.
-* `recoveryHeadersMessage` — how many headers will be sent in a batch.
-This value should be greater than `k`.

 **TODO**: describe the rest.